alexburrell/ling575/README.md

 # Term project for LING 575 Spoken Dialog Systems

 ## To do
+- Requires much better error handling
+    - No results from Google Places
+    - Text doesn't go through
+- Handle different orderings of request type/business/location
+- Option for getting multiple pieces of info about one business
 - Get user's location
 - add option to specify area
 - cut extra info from address (98105, Seattle, WA -- too much info for the user)